-- + Conduct training sessions on interacting with the media regarding incidents, which should include- - The importance of not revealing sensitive information, such as technical details of countermeasures (e.g., which protocols the firewall permits), which could assist other wouldbe attackers - The positive aspects of communicating important information to the public fully and effectively. - + Establish procedures to brief media contacts on the issues and sensitivities regarding a particular incident before discussing it with the media. - + Hold mock interviews and press conferences during incident handling exercises.
-The following are examples of questions to ask the media contact: - Who attacked you? - When did it happen? - How did they do the attack? - How widespread is this incident? - Did this happen because you have poor security practices? - What steps are you taking to determine what happened? - What is the impact of this incident? - What is the estimated monetary cost of this incident?
+- The importance of not revealing sensitive information, such as technical details of countermeasures (e.g., which protocols the firewall permits), which could assist other attackers - The positive aspects of communicating important information to the public fully and effectively. - Establish procedures to brief media contacts on the issues and sensitivities regarding a particular incident before discussing it with the media. - Hold mock interviews and press conferences during incident handling exercises.
+The following are examples of questions to ask the media contact: - Who attacked you? - Why was the attack performed? - When did it happen? - How did they do the attack? - How widespread is this incident? - Did this happen because you have poor security practices? - What steps are you taking to determine what happened and to prevent future occurrences? - What is the impact of this incident? - Was any personally identifiable information exposed? - What is the estimated cost of this incident?

-2.3.2.2 Law Enforcement
+2.3.4.2 Law Enforcement